-- You must currently be living and working in an eligible country.
+- You must currently be living and working in your home country.

-- You must have at least three years of work experience (must be a paid position) in a conservation-related field.
+- You must have at least three years of work experience (paid position) in a conservation-related field in your home country.

-- You must already be accepted to participate in the proposed training at the time you submit your application.
+- You must have applied to or already be accepted to participate in the proposed training at the time you submit your application.

-- Your current work and proposed training must help advance conservation in an eligible country.
+- Your current work and proposed training must help advance conservation in your home country.